Revisiting bitcoin

 I wonder how Maria Lomeli is doing.

 You may not realize it but today marks three and a half months since the height of the bitcoin bubble.
-On December 16th, the cryptocurrency hit its peak price with one BTC worth more than $19,300.
+On December 16th, the cryptocurrency hit its peak price with one bitcoin worth more than $19,300.
 A month later, on January 13th, the New York Times published an article titled “Everyone is Getting Hilariously Rich and You’re Not“.
 It reads like a manifesto to those who believe in the value of the currency.
 It’s also led to some personal disillusionment.

 The article concludes with a story about an individual, Maria Lomeli, who is attending the annual San Francisco Bitcoin Meetup Party.
 Ms. Lomeli is different than our millennials in one significant way: She is 56-year old.
-A housekeeper by trade, she appears just as excited as everyone else.
+A housekeeper by trade, she appears just as excited as others.
 After an initial investment yielded a positive return, she chose to ignore the advice of her children and entrusted another $10,000 of her savings alongside everyone else.
 Her defining quote?
 “Something is telling me I can trust this generation.
 My instinct is telling me this is the future.”

 Maybe this is the future.
 I won’t question the potential of cryptocurrency or blockchain, but it’s equally important to remember the very real consequences bubbles cause.